aisilunya/emailme.js/README.md

 # emailme.js

-## Micro library helps to send emails easyly and quickly.
+## The micro-library helps to send emails easily and quickly.

 ### How to run